 Well the truth is that currently there is no such responsibility, is there?

-Whilst some of us, agencies and clients alike, hold that intelligent, engaging, human, truthful, well-crafted, beautiful, artistic or enjoyable commercial messages are far more beneficial commercially, there are plenty of people and companies out there who appear more than happy to spray the world with commercial effluent if they think that will result in a few extra bucks, or a few less hours on the timesheet.
+Whilst some of us, agencies and clients alike, believe that intelligent, engaging, human, truthful, well-crafted, beautiful, artistic or enjoyable commercial messages are far more beneficial commercially, there are plenty of people and companies out there who appear more than happy to spray the world with commercial effluent if they think that will result in a few extra bucks, or a few fewer hours on the timesheet.

 The cultural environment is at the mercy of whether the people producing the advertising are of the former or latter persuasion.

 This seems wrong.
-When it comes to the planet, if it were simply left to corporations and executives to self-determine whether they be good citizens of the world environmentally, commercial pressures mean that far fewer would behave in an environmentally friendly way.
+When it comes to the planet, if it's left to corporations and executives to self-determine whether they be good citizens of the world environmentally, commercial pressures mean that far fewer behave in an environmentally friendly way.
 We know this.

-So when it comes to the planet, the carrot of public goodwill takes corporations only so far; it is the stick of taxation and fines that does the really heavy lifting.
+So when it comes to the planet, the carrot of public goodwill takes corporations only so far; it is the stick of taxation, legislation and fines that does the really heavy lifting.

 Doesn't it follow that our social and cultural environment, our everyday lives, be offered the same protection?